kevando/chaz-app/documentation/ROADMAP.md

 # 0.9 workspace ------------------------------------------------------------

-clean up app.js and chaz.js
+look at popup animated and try to understand how this works

+onboarding
+/ ui improvements
-recrs (create popup for when there are many recrs to choose from) onboarding / ui improvements analytics middleware with firebase sync and thats a release
+recrs (create popup for when there are many recrs to choose from)

+firebase sync: fix welcome message and how it pulls from fb on "auth" and where it sets initial scene analytics middleware and thats a release

 better rec keyboard